 Renewal by continuous learning (CL)

-COHNA-ACIIST is pleased to announce the continuation the CNA 20% National Association Discount Vouchers available to our members starting in January 2020.
+COHNA-ACIIST is pleased to announce the continuation the CNA 20% National Association Discount Vouchers available to our members for 2021.
 Visit http://cohna-aciist.ca/cna-certification-program/20-national-association-discount-vouchers/ for details.